 It’s Taco Tuesday – wheeeee!
 In honor of this glorious weekly occurrence, I give you this updated, tastier, eat-the-rainbow-ier version of my skirt steak tacos.
-I originally published this recipe late last spring, but after making them again recently, I tweaked things a little as I am wont to do.
-You ready?
-Let’s go!
+I originally published this recipe late last spring, but after making them again recently, I tweaked things a little, as I am wont to do.
+So it’s time for an update!

 We love tacos.
 We even have an entire pinterest board dedicated to ’em.
 They hit our menu at least every other week, and on the weeks I don’t make them, we go out for them.
-While my go-to recipe will always be the classic american-style ground beef variety, these grilled skirt steak tacos are a classic recipe every taco lover needs to master.
+While my go-to recipe will always be the classic american-style ground beef variety, these grilled skirt steak tacos are a mighty fine runner-up.

 When we lived in Arlington, Cameron and I frequented a tiny little Salvadorian restaurant in our neighborhood.
 It was the scene of the crime for our first date-but-not-a-date.
-It’s the first restaurant Cassian dined at (as a toddler, we’d bring Cheerios and he’d dip them into salsa).
-It’s a place I craved endlessly while pregnant with Asher, and I’m pretty sure we took every out-of-town visitor we’ve ever had for a meal there.
-La Union holds a very special place in my foodie heart, and it’s one of the top 5 things I missed about our old home.
+It’s the first restaurant we brought Cass to after he was born.
+It’s a place I craved endlessly while pregnant with Asher, and I’m pretty sure we took every out-of-town visitor we ever had for a meal there.
+La Union holds a very special place in my foodie heart.

 There’s nothing particularly special about this place, but the food is reliably great and the owners and staff are good people.
 We almost always ordered the same dish – Carne Asada for me and El Tipico for Cameron.
 Sometimes we shared pupusas, and margaritas (rocks, salt) were standard issue.
 These grilled skirt steak tacos are an homage to our beloved neighborhood haunt.